nitin-dominic/DarkNet-based_Weed_Detection/README.md

 The configuration files (lightweight architecture) used in this research study needs to be merged with the original repository of [DarkNet YOLOv4](https://github.com/AlexeyAB/darknet).
 Once you have cloned the repository, you can bring in the dataset and start training the dataset with appropriate hyperparameter tunings/tweakings.
 We have also added a folder called Validation_metrics which displays all the screenshots of the metrics obtained after training on our dataset.
 Please refer to the original repository for more details.

 The dataset used in the paper can be found at Mendeley Data (open-source dataset repository).
 Please click on the link.

+Open-source weed image dataset used in this ressearch study:

 Please cite us if you plan to either merge this with your custom dataset or reproduce this study for your research work purpose.